How a Data Breach Will Affect Your Business

 A breach can waste valuable company time in getting the system secured and back up again.
 Studies show that 29% of businesses that are breached end up losing revenue up to 20% or more.

 Not only that but companies have to reinvest money into their security system and make it more impenetrable – which doesn’t come cheap.

 Various hackers end up publicizing the information they have stolen, or sell them to competitors in exchange for profit – which could cost you a good chunk of planning for future endeavors.

-Another way they can compromise a business’s integrity is by making changes to a web page, and if you are an online based company, a change of letters, algorithms and unwarranted content on your page could really affect your online presence.
+Another way they can compromise a business’s integrity is by making changes to a web page, and if you are an online-based company, a change of letters, algorithms and unwarranted content on your page could really affect your online presence.

 A breach could run you in various legal issues.
-Whether is due to the information that has been leaked or in fighting for your property rights back, a data breach can severely hamper your brand’s name by the legal issues you will be incurring.
+Whether it is due to the information that has been leaked or in fighting for your property rights back, a data breach can severely hamper your brand’s name by the legal issues you will be incurring.

 Let’s not forget how AT&T was fined an enormous $25 million fine by the FCC because a breach disclosed sensitive information about innumerable accounts registered with them.